anthonytargill/mammoth.js/README.md

-Note. to push, we need to scrub the github user credentials and use the github user anthonytargill@gmail.com Go to Control Panel\User Accounts\Credential Manager and delete the git:https@//github.com entry
+Note. to push, we need to scrub the github user credentials and use the github user anthonytargill@gmail.com Go to Control Panel\User Accounts\Credential Manager and delete the git:https@//github.com entry Then go to github and sign in as anothony
+Then try to push and you'll be directed to the website

 # Mammoth .docx to HTML converter